 For people who have any interest in writing, a blog is the perfect practice ground.
 First, if you commit to a schedule it will help create the habit of sitting down to create each week.
 After 6 months to 2 years of consistently putting your thoughts and ideas into posts, writers start to find their voice.
 You can transition from sounding like your favorite author to sounding more like yourself.
 You will learn the habit of writing.
 Not blown about by inspiration, but the work of a professional writer.
 And you get instant feed back when what you are trying to say is actually being understood and resonates with your target audience.

-If you ever want to get paid from the words you write, start privately in a little lab that is your blog.
+If you ever want to get paid for the words you write, start privately in a little lab that is your blog.
 Learn and grow while the stakes are low and the critics are few.
-I heard Jen Hatmaker talk about how she wrote for years before anyone was reading, before anyone knew her name.
+I heard Jen Hatmaker talk about how she wrote for years before anyone was reading and before anyone knew her name.
 And how important that time was to write to a small audience and develop her skill and style.
-Most people who are “an overnight success” and “come out of no where” were quietly putting words to paper long before anyone noticed.
+Most people who are “an overnight success” and “come out of nowhere” were quietly putting words to paper long before anyone noticed.
 So for those of you who blog and it feels like “no one” is reading or noticing, you are still doing important work!
 Houses need to be built on strong foundations.

 For those who one day aspire to have a book traditionally published, blogging is a great place to start!
 I heard one publisher reveal that 80% of their new authors have an established audience.
-Traditionally or self published books rely almost exclusively on the authors marketing efforts.
-So it’s good if you have already build an audience to market to!
+Traditionally or self-published books rely almost exclusively on the authors marketing efforts.
+So it’s good if you have already built an audience to market to!